KarlGong/ptest/doc/en/index.rst

 - *always_run* - if set to true, this test fixture will be run even if the **@BeforeMethod** is failed.
 Otherwise, this test fixture will be skipped.

-- *group* - the group that this testfixture is belong to
+- *group* - the group that this testfixture belongs to

 - *description* - the description of this test fixture